rehierl/node-tree-outliner/3-2-0-design-3.md

 ### further options

-Although there are even further ways to define the first node of a section (e.g. variable relationship, descendants of siblings or children, etc.), it seems that the more intricate the relationship between a sectioning node and the section's first node is, the more questions would have to be answered in order to clearly define an additional section type.
+Although there are even further ways to define the first node of a section (e.g. variable relationship, descendants of children or siblings, etc.), it seems that the more intricate the relationship between a sectioning node and the section's first node is, the more questions would have to be answered in order to clearly and unambiguously define any additional section type.